mzazon/awesome-cloud-projects/aws/sagemaker-mlops-pipeline/sagemaker-mlops-pipeline.md

    The training BuildSpec is now configured and stored in S3, ready to orchestrate automated model training workflows.
 This configuration enables reproducible training jobs with proper hyperparameter management and automatic model registration, creating a seamless bridge between code changes and model deployment.

 4. **Create Model Training Script**:

+   The training script implements a scikit-learn-based fraud detection model using best practices for SageMaker training jobs.
+The script demonstrates proper argument parsing for hyperparameters, synthetic data generation for demonstration purposes, and model persistence using joblib.
+This approach ensures the model can be properly loaded and used for inference in production environments.

    ```bash
    # Create training script